mfouda/epsilon/README.md

 Ubuntu
 ------
 First download and install the protocol buffer library (must be >3.0.0 which is not yet included in apt-get) from https://github.com/google/protobuf.

-Then,
+Then continue by using `apt-get`
 ```
 apt-get install libglog-dev
 pip install epsilon